ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Room and Board Costs at Antioch College

-Room and board at Antioch College is $7,640 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Antioch College's on-campus cafeterias and dining facilities.
+Room and board at Antioch College costs $7,640 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the Antioch College's on-campus cafeterias and dining facilities.

 Yearly Fees

-There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges offer ways so that those who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges have ways for students with demonstrated need to get help covering these fees.

 Planes, Trains, and Automobiles: Transportation costs at Antioch College

-The total cost of transportation in college depends on a few key factors.
+The total cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
+Is the campus easy to get around on foot?
+Do you own a car, or are you planning to use public transportation?
 All of these questions can make a big difference in your estimated cost of transportation.
 Keeping in mind, first-year students are allowed to park a car on campus.

-The location of a college or university can also have a big effect on transportation costs.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city is sometimes expensive, but there may be more buses, trains and affordable flights to actually get to school.
-Antioch Collegeis located in a rural setting in Ohio, not far from Columbus.
+On the flip side, transportation in a city may be costly, but there may be more trains, busses and affordable flights to actually get to school.
+Antioch Collegeis in a rural area in Ohio, not far from Columbus.

 Other Costs

-When budgeting for college, be sure to consider the cost of things like entertainment, clothes, furnishings and toiletries.
+When estimating your budget for college, be sure to take into account the cost of things like entertainment, clothes, furnishings and toiletries.

 Total Tuition and Expenses at Antioch College

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending Antioch College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Antioch College.

 Total Cost of Antioch College